Planning for Sea Level Rise in Olympia, Washington

 The relatively low elevation of downtown Olympia, Washington, makes it prone to flooding due to sea level rise.
 To assess the city’s vulnerability, flooding maps were produced for a variety of sea level rise scenarios.
-Olympia’s propensity and duration of flooding vary with the amount of sea level rise projected.
-As a result of the sea level rise flooding maps, city planners have brainstormed a variety of strategies that could reduce the vulnerability of downtown Olympia.
+Olympia’s propensity for and duration of flooding varies with the amount of sea level rise projected.
+As a result, city planners have developed adaptation strategies that could reduce the vulnerability of downtown Olympia.

-To assess the impacts sea level rise could have on downtown Olympia, the city invested in high resolution LIDAR elevation data and used the LIDAR maps to run flooding simulations during high tides and storms at 0.5 ft incremental increases in sea level relative to its current level.
-Maps were produced to assess areas flooded, duration of flooding, damage and interference with existing infrastructure, and interactions with piped streams/large stormwater culverts.
+To assess the impacts sea level rise could have on downtown Olympia, the city invested in high-resolution LIDAR elevation data and used the LIDAR maps to run flooding simulations during high tides and storms at 0.5 ft incremental increases in sea level relative to its current level.
+Maps were produced to assess areas flooded, duration of flooding, damage and interference with existing infrastructure (e.g., wastewater treatment plant, sewage pump station), and interactions with piped streams/large stormwater culverts.
 The city also invested in geological monitoring equipment to monitor land subsidence or uplifting and plans to install local tide gauges.

 A piped stream bisects downtown Olympia and discharges into Budd Inlet.
 The pipe frequently runs at capacity during winter storms.
 Simulations indicate that the existing system can handle a 0.5 ft increase in sea level rise during an average tide and average storm.
 However, if there is a 1 to 2 ft increase in sea level, an extremely high tide and heavy rainfall, the volume of water in the pipe could exceed capacity, causing prolonged flooding in parts of downtown Olympia.